Crankshaft by Tom Batiuk and Dan Davis for August 11, 2024

 10. Ted4th

-seismic-2 Premium Member about 1 month ago
+seismic-2 Premium Member 3 months ago

 Sunset Boulevard started out with a funeral for Norma Desmond’s pet chimp.
 I wonder why it never occurred to Billy Wilder to have the chimp shoot William Holden and then talk about it.